timmandz/timmandz.github.io/index.md

 The simplest model you can build is one that predicts a stock price a single day in the future.
 For this we decided to let the model use 30 days as input, and then predict the 31st day.
 The reason we decided to 30 days is because in reality, you would want as big input as possible to let the model learn as much as possible.
 However, the more days you use, the smaller your data sets become, and we found 30 to be a good middle ground.

+We attempted to predict stock prices using 3 different models.
+Two were single-shot models, one a convultional neural network and the other an LSTM model.
+The third model was an autoregrissviev LSTM model.
+For the single-shot convultional neural network, we

+## Results

+While we discovered that the convolutional model performed the best on our data, we were initially surprised how badly all of our models seemed to perform in general.
+Overall, it seems all 3 models just look at the previous trend, and just assumes that the next stock price will follow that same trend.
+Our autorecurrent model, which we expected would perform the best, consistently predicted way too low prices, and was clearly the worst out of all.
+We therefore conclude that predicting stock prices based purely on historical data is very hard, if not impossible.
+A stock price depends on so many more factors than just yesterday's price, so regardless of how deep and complex neural network you train, historical data is just not rich enough.

 Here you can see the entire AAPL stock divided into training, validation and test.
 Overlayed on the test data are also a couple one day predictions for each of our model.

 ![big1](big1.png)